henryseg/non-euclidean_VR/README.md

-# Raymarchin in non-euclidean geometries
+# Ray-marching in Thurston geometries